garciagenrique/template_escape/.zenodoci/README_zenodoci.md

  - Either upload the desired file(s) to the ESCAPE community in Zenodo.
  - Either upload a new version of an existing entry to Zenodo.

-The `repository_information.json` file must be filled up before pushing to the GitLab repository.
-This file will be used to fill up the compulsory information that a Zenodo entry must contain.
+A `codemeta.json` metadata file (see below) **MUST BE ADDED** before uploading an entry to Zenodo or triggering the GitLabCI pipeline.

 Also, depending on the case, the corresponding python script (`upload_new_deposit.py` or `upload_new_version_of_deposit.py`) must be adapted and included into the `.gitlab-ci.yml` file with its corresponding arguments (examples are shown in the yml file).

+#### **Use of new metadata context !
+Please check the news !**

+    We are no longer supporting the use of a `repository_information.json` file to provide metadata to Zenodo.

+We are currently moving to a [CodeMeta metadata context](https://codemeta.github.io/).
+ This metadata standard provides a complete metadata schema context supported by many other services and search engines.

+Adding a single `codemeta.json` file to the root directory of your project will be enough !
+Please check out the [ESCAPE metadata template](https://gitlab.in2p3.fr/escape2020/wp3/escape_metadata_template) project for a _quickstart_ on how to easily create a `codemeta.json` file.

+Last but not least !
+Please note that during the CI pipeline the `.zenodoci` module will search for a `codemeta.json` file and will automatically create the equivalent file to provide metadata to the Zenodo repository.
+The `.zenodo.json` file will contain the exactly same information that in the `codemeta.json` file but using the Zenodo syntax.

-### Zenodo token & GitLab CI environment variable
+## Zenodo token & GitLab CI environment variable

 To connect the GitLab repository with Zenodo in an autonomous way, a personal access token must be created.
 This token is assigned to a **single** Zenodo account, and it will allow the interaction with